 Commercial growers facing ever-increasing input costs may be pleased to learn that, according to ICL technical manager Andrew Wilson, growers "use a lot less fertiliser" when they use CRFs.
 "If you’re just using a water-soluble product it’s a bit of guesswork and so a lot of it is not taken up by the plant and is wasted."

-He explains that, whilst CRFs release nutrients as the plant requires them, growers using water-soluble fertilisers have to continuously apply those fertilisers throughout the year.
+He explains that while CRFs release nutrients as the plant requires them, growers using water-soluble fertilisers have to continuously apply those fertilisers throughout the year.
 "That would be very wasteful, very inefficient and poor for the environment because you get a lot of wastage.
 This waste goes into the drainage water and then eventually into the ground.

 When should CRFs be applied?

-CRFs can be mixed into the growing media or applied when nursery staff members are potting up.
+CRFs can be mixed into the growing media or applied when nursery staff are potting up.
 A technique called dibbling, introduced to the horticulture industry by the Sierra Chemical Company in the 1980s, helps growers with this process as it sees the Osmocote granules placed into a hole in the growing medium and the plant placed over the Osmocote.

 - This is content produced in partnership with ICL.
 Read the full story of 50 years of Osmocote here.